 - The effects of combatting the coronavirus pandemic have necessitated a massive increase in the number of individuals required to work from home.
 This increase in remote work has significantly increased internal and external network capacity strain on state resources.
 Additionally, active, and passive attacks on state networks and users have increased exponentially.
 This project serves to add greater efficacity, ability to mitigate points of failure, and ability to analyze existing network resources.
-This improved ability will allow us to improve upon system resources and strengthen our security posture to provide remote work capability to individuals throughout the state. - Implement a solution to provide real-time network, internal server, and cloud-based SaaS platform response times.
+This improved ability will allow us to improve upon system resources and strengthen our security posture to provide remote work capability to individuals throughout the state. - Implement a solution to provide real-time network, internal server, and cloudbased SaaS platform response times.
 This solution will provide the Idaho State Controller's Office (SCO) with baseline metrics for internal and SaaS services utilized by the State of Idaho and the ability to quickly diagnose anomalies.
 The solution will also strengthen the SCO security posture by utilizing artificial intelligence for real-time response to threats and providing robust reporting.
-The artificial intelligence in ExtraHop will provide data analysis and correlate event input from all data points while reducing detection time and improving threat analysis confidence. - The Gigamon device will be used to replicate network packets and deliver them to the ExtraHop appliance to collate and compile the network data into a useable format. - The solution will improve SCO's capabilities to offer security and quality of service and support the efforts of State Agencies in their duties as they connect to or through the SCO network. - Procurement negotiations have begun, and it is anticipated that these systems will be implemented and operational by January 2023, barring any delays in hardware availability.
+The artificial intelligence in ExtraHop will provide data analysis and correlate event input from all data points while reducing detection time and improving threat analysis confidence. - The Gigamon device will be used to replicate network packets and deliver them to the ExtraHop appliance to collate and compile the network data into a useable format. - The solution will improve SCO's capabilities to offer security and quality of service and support the efforts of State Agencies in their duties as they connect to or through the SCO network. - The goal of this project is to improve the SCO's capabilities to offer enhanced security, quality of service, and support for the efforts of State Agencies in their duties as they connect to or through the SCO network. - Identify virtual private network (VPN) and work-from-home (WFH) sessions that are experiencing poor quality and use the available data to provide more timely resolutions. - Ability to troubleshoot and identify latency or poor connections during teleconferencing calls (Webex, Zoom, Teams, etc.) to improve the work experience for users both on-prem and remotely connected. - Monitor Identity Provider to Active Directory (AD) and multi-factor authentication (MFA) for network errors and suspicious connections and remediate and improve information security.